 Woodhaven in Queens County, New York — The American Northeast (Mid-Atlantic)

 Location.
-40° 42.737′ N, 73° 51.508′ W. Marker is in Woodhaven, New York, in Queens County.
-Marker is at the intersection of Trotting Course Lane and Metropolitan Avenue and Alderton Street, on the right when traveling north on Trotting Course Lane.
+40° 41.777′ N, 73° 51.598′ W. Marker is in Woodhaven, New York, in Queens County.
+Marker is at the intersection of Park Lane South and 85th Street on Park Lane South.
 Touch for map.
 Marker is in this post office area: Woodhaven NY 11421, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 27, 2010, by Christian Belena of Brooklyn, New York.
-This page has been viewed 1,190 times since then and 31 times this year.
-Photos: 1, 2, 3. submitted on June 27, 2010, by Christian Belena of Brooklyn, New York. • Kevin W. was the editor who published this page.
+This page was last revised on May 5, 2019.
+It was originally submitted on May 5, 2019, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 116 times since then and 34 times this year.
+Photos: 1, 2. submitted on May 5, 2019, by Andrew Ruppenstein of Sacramento, California.